twilight-rs/twilight/CONTRIBUTING.md

 Pull requests require two approvals before merging.
 The only possible merge option is squash and merge.
 The commit must be named with the format `{pr name} (#{pr number})`.
 When merging, add headers to the commit message that show who approved, merge, and authored the commit.
-The header `Signed-off-by` is used to specify the author.
+The header `Signed-off-by` is used to specify the commit author.
 Refer to [this example commit] for proper formatting.
 Contributors can use the `-s` flag on `git commit` to automatically sign off their commits.

 [Discord API documentation]: https://github.com/discord/discord-api-docs
 [Twilight Discord]: https://discord.gg/7jj8n7D